Archie Goodwin (comics): Marvel Comics

 Goodwin first worked for Marvel Comics in 1968 and was the original writer on the Iron Man series which launched that year.
 According to Goodwin, when he entered editor Stan Lee's office to apply for a job with Marvel, Lee was in the middle of writing an Iron Man story and handed him photostats of the pages he was working on for his writer's test.
 Goodwin speculated, "I assume if he had been working on Sgt.
 Fury, I'd have been writing Sgt.
 Fury.
 Thank God he wasn't writing Millie the Model when I walked in."
-Goodwin and artist George Tuska co-created the supervillain the Controller in Iron Man #12 (April 1969).
+Goodwin and artist George Tuska co-created the supervillain the Controller in Iron Man No. 12 (April 1969).

 Luke Cage, the first African American superhero to star in an eponymous Marvel comic book series, was created by Goodwin and artist John Romita Sr. in June 1972.
 While briefly writing The Tomb of Dracula series, Goodwin and artist Gene Colan introduced the supporting character Rachel van Helsing.
-Goodwin co-created (with Marie Severin) the first Spider-Woman, as well as writing her first appearance in Marvel Spotlight #32 (February 1977).
+Goodwin co-created (with Marie Severin) the first Spider-Woman, as well as writing her first appearance in Marvel Spotlight No. 32 (February 1977).

 Goodwin also co-designed Marvel's New Universe line and created four of the eight series in the line.
 He explained, "[Marvel editor-in-chief] Jim Shooter keeps saying of me: 'Well, here's this guy, in one meeting, he suddenly spews out half the ideas for the New Universe.'
 What that doesn't take into account is that for about five or six years I've had these half-formed notions and finally here is a situation where they would all fit in. ...it wasn't like I just went into the meeting and suddenly four concepts sprang full-blown from my brow."